A graph theoretic model for the derived categories of gentle algebras and their homological bilinear forms: Combinatorial aspects of gentle algebras

 where $h^{\alpha}_0$ is the marked half-edge $\m(\alpha)$, and such that $\permut(h^{\alpha}_r)=h^{\alpha}_{r-1}$ for $r=1,\ldots,\ell^{\alpha}$ and $\permut(h^{\alpha}_0)=h^{\alpha}_{\ell^{\alpha}}$.
 For $h,h' \in \hedgs{G}$, define $h \leq h'$ precisely when there is a vertex $\alpha$ of $G$ such that $h=h^{\alpha}_r$ and $h'=h^{\alpha}_{r'}$ with $0 \leq r' \leq r \leq \ell^{\alpha}$.
 Then $(G,\leq)$ is a marked ribbon graph, and the set $\m(\verts{G})$ consists of the maximal elements of $\hedgs{G}$ with respect to $\leq$.
 Clearly, the permutation $\permut$ and the marking $\m$ can be recovered from the partial order $\leq$. \end{remark}

-In the following definition we construct the marked ribbon graph associated with a gentle bound quiver as in~\cite{OPS18}.
-We also provide a converse operation (Definition~\ref{def:IncBoundQuiver}) and show that these constructions induce a bijection between (the isoclasses of) gentle bound quivers and marked ribbon graphs, see Proposition~\ref{thm:IncGentle} below and compare to~\cite[Section~4]{PPP19}.
-This establishes a formal foundation for our graph theoretic model.
+In the following definition we construct the marked ribbon graph associated with a gentle bound quiver as in~\cite{OPS18}, in a slightly more precise form.
+We also provide a converse operation below (Definition~\ref{def:IncBoundQuiver}).
+These constructions establish a formal foundation for our graph theoretic model.